 Good road links make this an excellent touring centre for Devon, Exmoor and Dartmoor.
 There is a wide variety of facilities and attractions, locally and within easy travelling distance, to interest a wide range of tastes; Whatever the weather.

-For this year's 70th anniversary of the end of WWII; the 1995 book "Hemyock's Memories of War," has been extensively re-organised, re-edited & republished on Kindle; sold in aid of Hemyock's Blackdown Support Group charity.
+To mark the 70th anniversary of the end of WWII; Our 1995 book "Hemyock's Memories of War," has been extensively re-organised, re-edited & republished on Kindle; sold in aid of Hemyock's Blackdown Support Group charity.
 This book contains first-hand accounts of life during World War Two 1939–1945, collected in 1995 from over 75 Hemyock residents as part of the 50th anniversary.
 Over 130 of the photographs have been uploaded to YouTube, as a series of four HD slide shows.

 General Simcoe's and Canada's Role.